adoptium/temurin-build/RELEASING.md

 ```

-### Auto Way - Before-release week auto test
+### Auto Way - Before release week trial release test

-In the 2 weeks prior to the release week an auto trigger test will be performed on a chosen version to validate the trigger and build processes:
+In the 2 weeks prior to the release week an auto trigger test will be performed on a chosen version (suggest jdk8 and one other) to validate the trigger and build processes and the release pipeline. jdk-17 example:

 1. Ensure the expected release tag configuration is as expected for the upcoming release: https://github.com/adoptium/mirror-scripts/blob/master/releasePlan.cfg
-2. For the chosen jdk version to perform the test run on (eg.jdk17u), choose the 2nd latest build tag commit (ensure latest tags are not on the same commit).
+2. Determine adoptium/jdkNNu mirror openjdk tag to be built for the trial release pipeline (eg.jdk-17.0.6+8), note the openjdk tag NOT the _adopt tag.
+Choose the 2nd latest build tag commit (ensure latest tags are not on the same commit).
 So for example if the latest tag is jdk-17.0.6+9, choose jdk-17.0.6+8 (unless it is the same commit in which case keep going backwards..)
+3. Update JDKnn_BRANCH property in the aqa-tests testenv.properties for the **aqa release** branch, eg: https://github.com/adoptium/aqa-tests/blob/v0.9.6-release/testenv/testenv.properties
-3. Get an Adoptium Admin with write access to the mirror repository to tag the chosen tag with: jdk-\<version\>-beforereleasetest-ga, eg:"jdk-17.0.6-beforereleasetest-ga" **IMPORTANT:** the "-beforereleasetest-ga" naming is important to ensure sort order is before the "-ga" real tag.
+4. Get an Adoptium Admin to tag the trial tag to build in the adoptium mirror, as in the following example:

+**IMPORTANT: trial tag MUST be "-beforereleastest-ga"**

+`git clone git@github.com:adoptium/jdk17u.git`

+`cd jdk17u`

+`git tag -a "jdk-17.0.6-beforereleastest-ga" jdk-17.0.6+8^{} -m"Before YYYY.MM release trial test"`

+`git push --tags origin master`

+6. Wait release trigger job to detect the tag (wait up to 10mins), eg: https://ci.adoptopenjdk.net/job/build-scripts/job/utils/job/releaseTrigger_jdk17u/ (if before the 13th day of the month then you will need to manually run the job as it will be outside its cron schedule)
+7. The trial release pipeline job should now be running, eg: https://ci.adoptopenjdk.net/job/build-scripts/job/release-openjdk17-pipeline/

 ### Manual Way